Joint Deep Multi-Graph Matching and 3D Geometry Learning from Inhomogeneous 2D Image Collections: Experiments

 \subsubsection{Pascal VOC Keypoints Dataset}

 The Pascal VOC Keypoints dataset~\cite{Bourdev2009pascalVocKey} contains $20$ categories of objects with labelled key point annotations.
 The number of key points varies from 6 to 23 for each category.
-Following~\cite{wang2020combinatorial}, we use $7020$ images for training and $1682$ for testing.
-The accuracy computations are the same as described in Sec.~\ref{sec:willow}.
+Following~\citet{wang2020combinatorial}, we use $7020$ images for training and $1682$ for testing.

 We randomly sample from the training data to train our model.
-In Table~\ref{tab:pascalvocDataset} it can be seen that in terms of matching accuracy our method is almost on par with the previous state of the art~\cite{wang2020combinatorial}.
-Moreover, if a key point point is not visible in both images that are considered for obtaining the pairwise matching, the other methods discard this point and merely aim to find correspondences between key points common in both images.
-This procedure is not necessary for our method because the universe graph contains all possible key points in one category.
-Additionally, unlike any earlier methods, our method achieves cycle-consistent matchings, and also infers 3D geometry.
-We emphasise that accuracy alone is not a fully descriptive measure of performance, since the ground truth matchings must be cycle-consistent.
+As shown in Table~\ref{tab:pascalvocDataset}, in terms of matching accuracy our method is on par with the CSGM method.
+Moreover, the ``Filtering'' column denotes that keypoints missing from one of the images are filtered out before matching.
+This procedure is not used for our method because the universe graph contains all possible key points in one category.
+Nevertheless, to provide a fair comparison in the ``Filtering'' setting, for our method we remove elements of the (non-binary) matching matrices corresponding to keypoints that are not presented, and binarize them afterwards.
+Furthermore, we also report accuracies for our method without any filtering.
+Besides predicting accurate matchings, our method is the only one that achieves globally cycle-consistent matchings and infers 3D geometry as shown in Fig.~\ref{fig:face_experiment}.
+We emphasise that accuracy alone does not justifiably measure the performance of a method.
+Cycle consistency among the predicted matchings is also an important performance metric.
+More detailed results are provided in supp.~mat.